nickbreen/bz-python/README.md

-Bazel, as at 6.0.0, still relies, by default, on the system python installation.
+Bazel, as at 6.0.0, still relies on, by default, the system python installation.

 This is non-hermetic and problematic when you need to be specific about python versions; i.e. _which_ 3._x_?